This chapter provides the BS2000/OSD-specific information that you must use with Oracle Database 11g Release 2 (11.2) for Fujitsu BS2000/OSD.

 /sqlplus /lsnrctl stop /oimp 'system/manager file=iea buffer=210000 ignore=y grants=y rows=y full=y commit=y'

-Starting with Oracle Database 11g Release 2 on Fujitsu BS2000/OSD, you can run utilities like SQL*Plus not only in the normal BS2000 environment, but also in the POSIX environment.
+With Oracle Database 11g Release 2 (11.2) on Fujitsu BS2000/OSD, you can run utilities like SQL*Plus not only in the normal BS2000 environment, but also in the POSIX environment.

 $ ORACLE_HOME=/u01/app/orac1120/product/dbhome $ export ORACLE_HOME $ PATH=$ORACLE_HOME/bin:$PATH $ export PATH